 The app companies I work with that compound in distribution use three to four channels simultaneously, not one.
 Here's where the non-App-Store installs come from, and where most app builders are leaving the most volume on the table.

 Shopify agencies recommend apps to every merchant they onboard.
-A mid-size agency with 50 active clients has a default stack — the apps they put on every store unless there's a specific reason not to.
+A mid-size agency with 50 active clients has a default stack, the apps they put on every store unless there's a specific reason not to.
 Getting into that default stack generates installs at zero CAC every time they onboard a new merchant.
 Forever.
+If you want to compare that against what your paid channels cost, the free CAC payback calculator for Shopify apps puts a months-to-recover number on each one.

 App Cross-Promotions